gottacatchenall/ms_data_schema_macroecology/manuscript.md

 prior to publication (e.g. FASTA sequences made available on NCBI for most journals in genomics).
-To avoid the "15 standards" in @fig:xkcd, when developing a standard it must be _extendable_, such that building onto an existing standard is always easier than building a new one, while not altering the behaviour of the original standard.
+To avoid the "15 standards" in @fig:xkcd, when developing a standard it must be _extendable_, such that building onto an existing standard is always easier than building a new one, while not altering the behavior of the original standard.
 Defining using software to enable "living standards" (a la GDAL) enables this extendability, and makes standards more flexible.
 Further, this is best enabled when the evolution of a standard is democratic and open source.